What is the Just For Fun Division?

 Can I register on event weekend?

-Call our office to find out.
-We anticipate there will be limited entries available the Friday prior to event weekend 2015.
-We may not allow race-day entries however.
+We anticipate there will be limited entries available the Friday prior to event weekend (Friday’s Expo hours are 11:30 am – 6 pm).
+However, we may not allow race-day entries.
+Call or email our office if you need more information.

 What do I need to bring to packet pick-up?